tinygrad/open-gpu-kernel-modules/README.md

 Notice how BAR1 is size 32G.
 In H100, they also added support for a PCIe mode that uses the BAR directly instead of the mailboxes, called BAR1P2P.
 So, what happens if we try to enable that on a 4090?

 We do this by bypassing the HAL and calling a bunch of the GH100 methods directly.
 Methods like `kbusEnableStaticBar1Mapping_GH100`, which maps the entire VRAM into BAR1.
-This mostly just works, but we had to disable the use of that BAR in the `MapAperture` function for some reason.
+This mostly just works, but we had to disable the use of that region in the `MapAperture` function for some reason.
 Shouldn't matter.

 ```
 [ 3491.654009] NVRM: kbusEnableStaticBar1Mapping_GH100: Static bar1 mapped offset 0x0 size 0x5e9200000